 She currently lives in Florida, and I am stationed in Massachusetts.
 She graduates from college in December.

 After serious research, we have discovered that in order for her to become licensed as a teacher in Massachusetts, it could take nearly a year, maybe more.

 This being said, we understand that until I get advanced and transferred or become tour-complete at my current state and get transferred, that it may be futile to try and get her up here with me.
 We will just be leaving again shortly thereafter.

 The question really is why shouldn’t we get married?
 I want her to be able to use her spousal benefits because she has put the time in like any other spouse, just without the paperwork to back her up.

 I still feel entitled to it because we would be paying for two households versus one.
-It wouldn’t cover us even if I did, but the few extra hundred would be very helpful.
-I appreciate your advice.
+It wouldn’t cover us even if I did, but the extra few hundred would be very helpful.

-You can marry your girlfriend now and she will be eligible for health benefits and have access to military commissaries and PXs etc.
+You can marry your girlfriend now and she will be eligible for health benefits and have access to commissaries and PXs etc.

 Sometimes, spouses choose not to PCS because they like where they are so much that they don’t want to move.
 In any case, a spouse is still entitled to all of their benefits.

 You can always call the Defense Enrollment Eligibility Reporting System (DEERS) and Tricare and ask questions.